Leonid Yanush: Later career

 In 1962, Leonid Borisovich became acquainted with Pavlovsk Palace director Anna Ivanovna Zelenova.
 He created the portrait of this brave woman who had saved many precious palace's and park's masterpieces during the war.
-At her permission, he created a set of brilliant paintings of palace's interiors, architectural ensembles and landscapes of one of the most beautiful parks in the world.
+At her permission, he created a set of paintings of palace's interiors, architectural ensembles and landscapes of a few parks in the world.

 During the 1970s, he created a famous aquarelle set of Saint-Petersburg House of stage veterans interiors.
 In the years of painter's 75th and 80th anniversaries, his personal exhibitions were held in Leningrad.
 They were highly admired by Russian traditional painting lovers.

 Leonid Borisovich died on 8 June 1978.
 He is buried in Pavlovsk near the graves of his father and grandfather.
 His wife and daughter are buried there as well.